devanshmalik/emissions-oracle/docs/source/appendix.md

 This page aims to provide details on the methodologies used and assumptions made for various aspects of the project.
 This includes:
 - Data Science End-to-End Pipeline (data collection, preprocessing, feature engineering, modelling, reporting)
 - Greenhouse Gas (GHG) Emissions (emissions calculations, assumptions, etc.)
+- Project Assumptions (electricity generation context related assumptions)

 ## 1. Data Science Pipeline

 The project was structured to easily allow the end to end running of data science pipeline through an interface.
 To create modular components that feed into each other, both the data and python scripts were separated into multiple layers.

-The different data layers are:
+**The different data layers are:**

 **Raw**
   - The data pulled from the external source is the raw data.
 Raw data is immutable and is never edited.
 This allows for anyone to be able to reproduce the final products with only the python code and the raw data.